-The average water consumption in residential buildings in Vaasa is 129 l / person / day.
+The daily average water consumption in residential buildings in Vaasa is 130 l / person.

-Vaasa Water is a public utility company with a board of directors as well as an operating committee.
+Vaasa Water is a public utility company with a board of directors.

-Our units are located in different parts of the city.
+Our service areas are located in different parts of the city.

 - Connection services

 - Wastewater treatment